amitcs50n/new_incremental_load2026/README.md

 **One ADF trigger → 6 million rows refreshed in ~3 minutes, with full audit trail.**

----

-## Why this project exists

-I built this as a portfolio piece for data engineering roles, but every design decision is the one I'd make in production.
-Some specific examples:

 - **Two-phase commit** for watermark advancement (pending → live only on downstream success)
 - **SCD Type 2** on customer dimension with hash-based change detection